11 Function operators

-In this chapter, you’ll learn about function operators (FOs).
+In this chapter, you’ll learn about function operators.
 A function operator is a function that takes one (or more) functions as input and returns a function as output.
 The following code shows a simple function operator,

 chatty().
 It wraps a function, making a new function that prints out its first argument.
 You might create a function like this because it gives you a window to see how functionals, like

 Function operators are typically paired with functionals.
-If you’re using a for-loop, there’s rarely a reason to use a FO, as it will make your code more complex for little gain.
+If you’re using a for-loop, there’s rarely a reason to use a function operator, as it will make your code more complex for little gain.

-If you’re familiar with Python, decorators are just another name for function operators.
+If you’re familiar with Python, decorators is just another name for function operators.

-We’ll use purrr for a couple of functionals that you learned about in Chapter 8, and some function operators that you’ll learn about below.
-We’ll also use the memoise package for the
+We’ll use purrr for a couple of functionals that you learned about in Chapter 9, and some function operators that you’ll learn about below.
+We’ll also use the memoise package (Wickham et al. 2018) for the

-There are two very useful function operators that will both help you solve common recurring problems, and give you a sense for what FOs can do:
+There are two very useful function operators that will both help you solve common recurring problems, and give you a sense for what function operators can do:

 One advantage of for-loops is that if one of the iterations fails, you can still access all the results up to the failure: